Tonino Delli Colli

-Tonino Delli Colli (20 November 1923 - 16 August 2005) was an Italian cinematographer.
+Antonio "Tonino" Delli Colli (20 November 1923 - 16 August 2005) was an Italian cinematographer.

-Biography
+Life and career

-Cousin of Franco Delli Colli, Antonio (Tonino) Delli Colli was born in Rome, and began work at Rome's Cinecittà studio in 1938, at the age of sixteen.
-By the mid-1940s he was working as a cinematographer and in 1952 shot the first Italian film in colour, Totò a colori.
-He went on to work with a number of acclaimed and diverse directors including, Sergio Leone (The Good, the Bad and the Ugly, Once Upon a Time in the West and Once Upon a Time in America), Roman Polanski (Death and the Maiden and Bitter Moon), Louis Malle (Lacombe, Lucien), Jean-Jacques Annaud (The Name of the Rose), and Federico Fellini, whose last three films he photographed.
+Born in Rome, Delli Colli began work at the Cinecittà studio at the age of sixteen.

+By the mid-1940s he was working as a cinematographer and shot the first Italian film in colour, Totò a colori.
+He went on to work with a number of acclaimed and diverse directors including, Sergio Leone, Roman Polanski, Louis Malle, Jean-Jacques Annaud, and Federico Fellini, but it was his collaboration with Pier Paolo Pasolini that proved to be the most fruitful, making together a total of 12 films.
-His collaboration with Pier Paolo Pasolini was especially fruitful: they made twelve films together, including Pasolini's debut Accattone (1961), Mamma Roma (1962), The Gospel According to St. Matthew (1964), The Decameron (1971), The Canterbury Tales (1972) and Salò o le 120 giornate di Sodoma (1976).

-Although Della Colli did not work regularly with Lina Wertmuller, his cinematography for Pasqualino Settebelleze (Seven Beauties) was a major career highlight.
+Although Delli Colli did not work regularly with Lina Wertmuller, his cinematography for Seven Beauties (1975) was a major career highlight.

-His last film was Roberto Benigni's Life Is Beautiful (1997), for which he won his fourth David di Donatello for Best Cinematography.
+Death

 In 2005 he was awarded the American Society of Cinematographers' International Achievement Award.
-In August of the same year, he died at home in Rome.

-Tonino Delli Colli died from a heart attack in 2005 at the age of 81 in Rome, Italy.
+In August of the same year, he died from a heart attack at the age of 81 in his home in Rome.

-In 2005, Delli Colli was posthumously awarded the Lifetime Achievement Award at the 13th annual Camerimage Film Festival in Łódź, Poland.
+In the same year, Delli Colli was posthumously awarded the Lifetime Achievement Award at the 13th annual Camerimage Film Festival in Łódź, Poland.